 The Board of Directors has established development fees to be collected at the time of a request for building permit from the builder based upon an original fee schedule of \$30,000 per acre for single family development, \$36,000 per acre for multi-family development, \$38,000 per acre for commercial development and \$10,000 per acre for development of school and church properties.
-Effective March 1, 2009, the fees were increased to \$34,500 per acre for single family development, \$40,500 per acre for multi-family development, \$42,500 per acre for commercial development, and \$14,500 per acre for churches.
+Fees are increased annually.
+As of March 1, 2010, the fees in effect were \$35,000 per acre for single family development, \$41,000 per acre for multi-family development, \$43,000 per acre for commercial development, and \$14,500 per acre for churches.
 Developer fees for school sites shall be assessed as the Board deems reasonable and appropriate.
-Effective March 1, 2010, the fees were increased by \$500 per acre for all categories of development.
+Effective March 1, 2011, the fees were increased by \$500 per acre for all categories of development.